 The Role of Biotin

 Biotin, or vitamin B7, is a game-changer for nails.
-Studies from 1993 and 2017 showed 5-10 mg daily thickened nails in 63% of users after six months.
+A 1993 study in Cutis found that 2.5 mg biotin daily improved brittle nails in 63% of patients after several months.
 Eggs, nuts, and avocados provide it naturally.
 Supplements are effective but should be discussed with a doctor.
 Biotin’s boost to keratin makes it a top choice for how to fix brittle nails.

 Hydration and Nail Health